JitheshMithra/QECops/README.md

 ### Acknowledgements:
 - Special thanks to _Daniel Strano_ from the Unitary Fund for external review and feedback on my methodology.
+- Special thanks to Dr. Thomas Scruby from the Okinawa Institute of Science and Technology (OIST) for external review and possible extensions in this project

 ### License:
 If used or mentioned in published works please cite in the recommended format.